 IELTS Is the International English Language Testing System, the world’s most popular English language proficiency test for higher education and global migration.

-IELTS was one of the pioneers of four-skills English language testing more than 25 years ago, and continues to set the standard for English language testing today.
-Last year, more than 3 million IELTS tests were taken.
+IELTS was one of the pioneers of four-skills English language testing about 30 years ago, and continues to set the standard for English language testing today.
+In the past year more than 3,5 million IELTS tests were taken.

 You can rely on IELTS - the test that sets the standard.
 More than 10.000 organisations trust and recognise IELTS as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.

 IELTS is jointly managed by British Council, IDP: IELTS Australia and Cambridge English Language Assessment (formerly Cambridge ESOL) - some of the world's leading experts in language assessment.
 It is offered through over 1000 test centres and locations in over 140 countries and it has an excellent international reputation.

 You can see an Introduction video "IELTS in short" here

 IELTS is accepted by more than 10.000 organisations worldwide in over 140 countries, including more than 3.300 institutions and programmes in the USA.
 These include universities, schools, immigration authorities, government agencies, professional bodies and multinational companies.
 To search for a recognising institution, use the IELTS Global Recognition System.

 IELTS is the most widely accepted English language test that uses a one-on-one speaking test to assess your English communication skills.
 This means that you are assessed by having a real-life conversation with a real person.
 This is the most effective and natural way of testing your English conversation skills and it is very popular compared to talking into a computer.